effiong-okon/windows-endpoint-threat-detection/README.md

 ## Lab Build: Setting Up the Detection Stack

-Before simulating any attacks, I built the detection platform from scratch.
-Building it myself helped me understand exactly where every piece of telemetry in Phase 2 actually comes from.
+Before simulating any attacks, I built the detection architecture from scratch.

 ### Step 1: Prepare the Ubuntu Manager